FortuneStreetModding/CommunityMaps/README.md

 # How to upload a new map

+To upload a new map to this repository you must create a pull request using the branch `newMap` as base and follow the [MapTemplate](../../tree/mapTemplate).

+** Please test your map at least one full game before creating a pull request!! **

+## Step by step guide

 1. Prepare your map folder.
 Take a look into [MapTemplate](../../tree/mapTemplate) how your map folder must look like.
 ![01_MapTemplate](01_MapTemplate.png)